Menu

 Mining activities may also contaminate the air, earth and groundwater.
 This may expose surrounding communities to ongoing asbestos contamination.
 In some cases, such as the mines in Libby, Montana, this exposure can last for decades.

-Asbestos-related diseases such as asbestos cancers may take decades to develop.
-Generations of mine workers and residents may experience long-lasting health issues from asbestos.
+Asbestos cancers and other diseases may take decades to develop.
+Generations of miners and residents may experience long-lasting health issues from asbestos.

 Increased Mesothelioma Risk Among Asbestos Miners in Italy

 In 2020, an Italian study looked at chrysotile asbestos miners’ mortality and mesothelioma incidence.
-Researchers analyzed asbestosis, lung cancer, mesothelioma, peritoneal cancer and pleural cancer.
+Researchers analyzed asbestosis, lung cancer and mesothelioma.

-Among mine workers, there was a mortality increase for each disease.
+Mine workers had higher than expected mortality rates for each disease.
 Mesothelioma incidence (or diagnosis) rate increased with longer periods of exposure among the workers.
 The incidence rate also increased with more time since exposure.

 Scientists concluded that asbestos exposure increases the risk of asbestos diseases for miners.

 Libby was once the largest global producer of vermiculite.
 Vermiculite is a mineral that often develops near asbestos, as Libby vermiculite had.
+It was often used for insulation, potting soil and fertilizer.
 Companies such as W.R.
 Grace mined here for decades.

 Some people who worked at or lived near mines have developed asbestos-related diseases.
 Many of these victims have filed lawsuits against asbestos companies for negligence.
 Mesothelioma lawyers have helped victims secure millions of dollars in settlements and verdicts.

 For years, there were no asbestos regulations.
-However, many companies knew about the health risks of asbestos and continued to mine it.
-These companies may be held accountable for endangering mine workers and residents.
+However, many companies knew about the health risks of asbestos and continued to mine and use it.
+These companies can be held accountable for endangering workers and residents.

 In 2011, a Montana judge approved a $43 million settlement for Libby asbestos victims.
 For decades, W.R.
 Grace mined asbestos-contaminated vermiculite in the town.
 State agencies also failed to warn residents of the associated dangers.